rellermeyer/course_os/src/kernel/README.md

 ## Dispatcher
 Switching between processes is done in the dispatcher.
 The dispatcher currently supports switching from User to SVC mode when calling software interrupts (SWI), as well as timer-based interrupts from any mode to IRQ.
 The interrupts are handled by the `interrupt_handler.s` assembly file, which can be found in `common`.
-The context switching is done by subroutines in `dispatcher.s`, and can be found in `scheduler`.
+The context switching is done by subroutines and macros in `scheduler/dispatcher.s` and `common/interrupt_handler.s`.

 > The dispatcher can be written more cleanly by replacing some subroutines with macros.
+Also it would make more sense if the software interrupts (swi) and hardware interrupts (irq) code is in the same directory (currently they are split between `common/` and `scheduler/`.
 > Interrupts should always be disabled during task switching.
 > The current implementation for switching tasks when an IRQ occurs, is not very robust.